casey/just/README.md

 $2=two
 ```

-A mapped dependency is invoked once per starred argument element:
+A mapped dependency is invoked once per element of its starred argument:

 ```just
 set unstable